uvarc/rc-website/content/userinfo/k8s/deployments.md

 # Kubernetes

-Research Computing runs microservices in a clustered orchestration environment that automates the deployment and management of many containers easy and scalable.
-This cluster will have over 20 instances, >2000 cores and >2TB of memory allocated to running containerized services.
+Research Computing runs microservices in a Kubernetes cluster that automates the deployment and management of many containers easy and scalable.
+This cluster will have over 24 instances, >2000 cores and >2TB of memory allocated to running containerized services.
 It will also have over
-300TB of cluster storage and can attach to [project](/userinfo/storage/#public-internal-use-data-storage) and [standard](/userinfo/storage/#public-internal-use-data-storage) storage.
+300TB of cluster storage and can attach to both [project](/userinfo/storage/#public-internal-use-data-storage) and [standard](/userinfo/storage/#public-internal-use-data-storage) storage.

 {{% highlight-danger %}}